 3. Select items from a category

-This NeuronUP worksheet to work on selective attention and semantic memory consists of selecting a series of specific items from a group of stimuli.
+This NeuronUP worksheet for working on selective attention and semantic memory consists of selecting a series of specific items from a group of stimuli.

 Executive function activities to improve emotional control